Anrogo/anrogo/README.md

 ### - About me:
 <h2 align="center">
-   I'm young developer and is finishing my education of higher degree in multiplatform application development 💻
+   I'm a young developer who has completed training as a cross-platform application developer and is now working as a Backend Developer at Pepper, a company specialising in lending money to its costumers. 💻
 </h2>

 ### - Languages and Tools I know: